NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Static Snare.md

 [[Equipment Effects/Effect_ Static Snare|Effect: Static Snare]]

 **Critical Failure** As failure, and the target attracts nearby dirt and dust.
-If the target is or becomes [[Conditions/Invisible|Invisible]], it's merely [[Conditions/Hidden|Hidden]] to creatures that have sight as a precise sense.
+If the target is or becomes [[Invisible|Invisible]], it's merely [[Hidden|Hidden]] to creatures that have sight as a precise sense.
 This effect lasts as long as the persistent electricity damage does.

 *Source: Pathfinder Lost Omens The Grand Bazaar*
 *OGL*